solita/solita.github.com/_posts/2017-04-12-easy-test-deployments.md

 ## Cloud init

 [Cloud init](https://cloud-init.io/) is a simple way to customize servers that have been cloned from a template.
-With EC2 Centos images, we can provide a cloud init script with the instance user data.
+With EC2 CentOS images, we can provide a cloud init script with the instance user data.

 Cloud init is a YAML configuration file which can do lots of different customization tasks on the starting instance.
 In our case, we only need to run some shell commands: